Spread of infant schools outside Britain and Ireland

 The spread of infant schools outside Britain and Ireland took place in the 19th century.
 Infant schools and an associated method of teaching young children developed in the United Kingdom from 1816.
 The movement was influential globally over subsequent decades with schools being founded across Europe, the British empire and the United States.
 They appealed to contemporary concerns about social morality, access to education and spreading Christianity.

 Infant schools were used by missionary groups in an effort to convert the empire's non-Christian subjects.
 They inspired the creation of Salles d'asile; a type of facility for young children developed in France from 1826.
 The movement also spread to the United States but quickly disappeared after a backlash against young children being educated outside the home.

 Background

 An "infant school" is a term used in the United Kingdom, for the education of young children.
-The first infant school in Great Britain was established in 1816 for the children of mill workers in New Lanark, Renfrewshire in Scotland.
+The first infant school in Great Britain was established in 1816 for the children of mill workers in New Lanark, Lanarkshire in Scotland.
 It was followed by other philanthropic infant schools across Britain and Ireland.
 Early childhood education was a new concept at the time and seen as a potential solution to social problems related to industrialisation.
 A theory developed of how infant teaching should ideally be conducted — this included moral education, physical exercise and an authoritative but friendly teacher.